refap3/drsrepo/___AAAnoteTHIS!!!!!drsLIBPATCH/aaaREADME.txt

 6. LIST OF CURRENT BUGz
 -----------------------------------------------------------------

-  ö cannot edit wmrecorda entry.
+  ï¿½ cannot edit wmrecorda entry.
 This is made up at insert time - no goode

-  ö schedWatcher kept disappearing after changes to thread handling during clock sync. removed thread handling again and corrected bugs in Sync class maybe this will help NO id did NOT - re introduced seperate threads ...
+  ï¿½ schedWatcher kept disappearing after changes to thread handling during clock sync. removed thread handling again and corrected bugs in Sync class maybe this will help NO id did NOT - re introduced seperate threads ...

-  ö Lost last version of .mdb DUE to bloody PUBLISHING !
+  ï¿½ Lost last version of .mdb DUE to bloody PUBLISHING !

-  ö add the SAUGALLYOUCAN mode
+  ï¿½ add the SAUGALLYOUCAN mode
     DONE is in Testing on WMRECORDA

-  ö exclude.txt wird per filename alleine gelsesn - dasn geht NIE so bei WinApp und WebApp
+  ï¿½ exclude.txt wird per filename alleine gelsesn - dasn geht NIE so bei WinApp und WebApp
     im Augenblick sind das 2 VERSCHIEDENE Dateien !!
     --------------------------------
     CORRECT THIS SOMETIME !!!!